TaqiHamoda/bachelor-thesis/README.md

 ## 🌷 A Note of Gratitude

 This project would not have been possible without the incredible guidance and support of my co-authors and mentors.
 I want to extend my deepest gratitude to **Reinhard M. Grassmann** and **Prof. Jessica Burgner-Kahrs**, whose invaluable mentorship, patience, and expertise shaped this research from start to finish.
 Thank you for giving me the opportunity to work in the amazing environment of the **Continuum Robotics Laboratory**.

-Working with all of you was an absolute privilege and a highlight of my undergraduate career.
+Working with all of you was an absolute privilege and the highlight of my undergraduate career.
 Thank you for everything.